concordion/concordion-website/_includes/instrumenting.md

 ### Executing an instruction with a void result

 It can occasionally be useful to execute an instruction that sets up some system state.
 Every time you do this, however, alarm bells should ring in your head and you should question yourself to make sure that you are not inadvertently writing a script instead of a specification.
-E.g. a call to "clearDatabase()" would be a blatant misuse (see [Technique](TODO) for more on this topic).
+E.g. a call to "clearDatabase()" would be a blatant misuse (see [Hints and Tips]({{site.baseurl}}/technique/{{ page.fixture_language }}/{{ page.spec_type }}) for more on this topic).

 As a rule of thumb, methods with a void result called from an execute should start with the word set or setUp.
 E.g. setUpUser(#username).